HTTP

 Plain Error Reporting

-This is most common scenario for on-premises Kafka Clusters used just for monitoring
+This is the most common scenario for on-premises Kafka Clusters used just for monitoring

 Error Reporting using SASL